Holiday inspiration currently loading...

 Day Two – monuments and more in Stirling

-Your second day out in Stirling will be one to remember; the National Wallace Monument tells the story of its namesake in impressive surroundings, and its popularity seems to grow year-on-year as pilgrims arrive from all corners of the globe to pay tribute to ‘Braveheart’.
+You may choose to visit the National Wallace Monument, which tells the story of its namesake and inspiration for ‘Braveheart’ in impressive surroundings.
 A climb to the top is not one for the faint-hearted, but make the ascent and you’ll be rewarded with one of the finest views in Scotland.
-While just outside town, the Battle of Bannockburn Experience harnesses the latest technology to tell the story of a key episode in Scotland’s history.
+Just outside town, the Battle of Bannockburn Experience harnesses the latest technology to tell the story of a key episode in Scotland’s history.

 Day Three – on the Highland rail line

 A fabulous journey north today, through Perthshire via evocative place-names like Gleneagles, Pitlochry, Kingussie and Aviemore, skirting the impressive Cairngorms mountain range as you wend your way to the Highland capital of Inverness.
 Changing trains here, it’s just one more stop before arrival at the Highland seaside resort of Nairn, where you’ll spend the next two nights in a wonderfully convivial, privately owned guest house.

 Set on a peaceful, Victorian residential street, this impressively presented guest house with beautifully kept gardens is one of our recently discovered gems.
 You’ll be greeted by the aroma of home-baking and a complimentary glass of sherry in the drawing room, before being shown to your soothingly appointed room.

 Enjoy the rest of the day in Nairn, exploring its quirky shopping and seemingly endless sandy beaches.
 Your award-winning host will be only too happy to advise you of the best local walks, cafes and restaurants.

 Day Four – On the Whisky Trail in Speyside